Project History (1876-2019)

 During an organizational meeting in 1876, a large number of Squire Munro descendants met at the Baptist Church in Elbridge, New York.
 The meeting was convened at the behest of Squire’s grandson, Nathan Munro (1824–1886) with the purpose of planning the first reunion of the Munro family.

-The motivation for this proposed reunion was not simply to emulate the neighboring family’s social event.
-The gathering they planned was prompted by a desire to begin a genealogical study, allowing members of the growing family to be able to identify their more distant relatives by recording that information for themselves and for posterity.
+The motivation for this proposed reunion was not partially to emulate the neighboring family’s social event.
+But the gathering they planned was also prompted by a desire to begin a genealogical study, allowing members of the growing family to be able to identify their more distant relatives by recording that information for themselves and for posterity.

 The reunions were a smashing success, often attracting hundreds of descendants who feasted, played and diligently documented descendants out to their second and third cousins.